How to Find a Stud in The Ceiling [Manually or Stud Finders]

 You’ll want to double-check by knocking and listening for the hollow or solid sound, but outlets are a good indicator.

 Another indicator is if you find any exposed nails.
-They’re almost always hammered into a joist, and usually give you an idea which way the joists are pointing.
+They’re almost always hammered into a joist and usually give you an idea of which way the beams are pointing.

 Use a Magnet